wrburgess/sinatra-heroku-bootstrap/README.md

 # gamepiece

 ## about
-* desc: an api for managing items used for point accumulation in gaming
+* desc: a set of files for quickly deploying sinatra to heroku
 * stack:
     * linux
     * ruby